bytes0xcr6/SmartContracts/Vehicle Registration/README.md

 # Vehicle Registration
-(Smart Contracts, Migration script and Test script)
+(Smart Contracts, Migration script and Test script for Truffle and Hardhat)

 Smart Contract (*Vehicle.sol*) to Store Vehicles details (*Door number, fuel, owner, type of vehicle, plate number, model and insured people*) and register the Vehicle contracts in a secondary contract to have a better track (*RegisterVehicle.sol*).